inet-framework/inet/doc/src/users-guide/ch-adhoc-routing.rst

-The easiest way to add routing to an ad hoc network is to use the :ned:`ManetRouter` NED type for nodes. :ned:`ManetRouter` contains a submodule named ``routing`` whose type is a parameter, so it can be configured to be an AODV router, a DYMO router, or a router of any other supported routing protocol.
-For example, you can configure :ned:`ManetRouter` nodes in the network to use AODV with the following ini file line:
+The easiest way to add routing to an ad hoc network is to use the :ned:`ManetRouter` NED type for nodes. :ned:`ManetRouter` contains a submodule named ``routing`` which has parametric type, so it can be configured to be an AODV router, a DYMO router, or a router for any other supported routing protocol.
+For example, :ned:`ManetRouter` nodes in the network can be configured to use AODV by adding the following line to the ini
+file:

 .. code-block:: ini